 Doran worked for years after high school in a natural foods grocery store in San Francisco.
 He attended City College of San Francisco, where he studied Sociology, Geography, Anthropology, Italian, French, creative writing, and many other classes.
 He then transferred to UC Berkeley where he majored in History with concentration on Ancient Mediterranean History.
 He also studied languages, particularly Latin and Ancient Greek.
 He was then accepted into Berkeley's notoriously rigorous Graduate Group in Ancient History and Mediterranean Archaeology.
 His specialty became Sparta, although he received a broad and full training in everything Greek and Roman including history, historiography, archaeology, art (especially sculpture), demography, ethnicity, poetic meter, a great deal of tragedy, comedy, elegy, iambus, lyric, biography, epistolary works, and every other form of ancient literature.
 He was a graduate student instructor for Greek Mythology, Greek Religion, and several other classes, and taught Latin; and he even co-taught a class on Ethnicity in the Ancient Mediterranean at San Quentin State Prison as a graduate student.
 He then received the PhD, being examined in ancient Greek history; ancient Greek art; Phoenician Economy, Society, and Culture; ancient demography; and Roman history, and writing his dissertation on the causes and effects of the population crisis in ancient Sparta.

-After this he taught ancient history at Berkeley as a lecturer for one year, including classes of his own devising such as a seminar on Sparta, and immediately was hired for a full-time tenure-track position at Cal State L.A in 2012 where he has taught an immense variety of classes, primarily in Ancient History and Religious Studies, and has brought new courses to campus, including History of Greek and Roman Religions and the very popular Big History (which fills two sections each semester).
+After this he taught ancient history at Berkeley as a lecturer for one year, including classes of his own devising such as a seminar on Sparta, and immediately was hired for a full-time tenure-track position at Cal State L.A in 2012 where he has taught a variety of classes, primarily in Ancient History and Religious Studies, and has brought new courses to campus, including History of Greek and Roman Religions and the very popular Big History (which fills two sections each semester).

 His favorite students tend to be the ones who are deeply intellectually curious -- who think that the world is a genuinely interesting and wonderfully strange place, and that they are lucky to be alive -- and who work hard, including trying to strengthen areas of inexperience such as improving their writing, and are civil and amusing.
 He has had many such students at CSULA, and takes pleasure in watching his students grow intellectually.